 If you prefer to proceed with the basic script install, please continue reading this article...

 In order to follow along with the instructions in this article, you will require the following items.

 - At least 1 Step in the Funnel

-A Project can be thought of as a folder or container that houses one or more funnels.
-Each project has its own tracking script.
-Therefore all funnels that live in the same project share the same tracking script.
+A Workspace can be thought of as a folder or container that houses one or more funnels.
+Each workspace has its own tracking script.
+Therefore all funnels that live in the same workspace share the same tracking script.

 A Funnel is a series of steps (pages, traffic sources, and actions) mapped on the Funnelytics canvas.
-A funnel lives inside a project, and is tracked using the projects tracking script.
+A funnel lives inside a workspace, and is tracked using the workspace's tracking script.